Content sync

 Recommended content size per synchronization

-We recommend that you do not include more than 200 content items and 200 MB of related asset files within a single synchronization.
+We recommend that you do not include over 1000 content items or 200 pages, and 200 MB of related asset files within a single synchronization.
+The recommended number of pages per synchronization is lower, since pages on most websites often contain more linked items and assets.

 Larger synchronizations may still work correctly, depending on the performance of your application’s servers and your connection speed.
 However, splitting large content updates into multiple synchronizations is generally a better approach.
 This reduces the chance of issues during the synchronization, for example due to network errors.